Overall Attitudes For Handling Anxiety

-As this article on the nature of anxiety explains, anxiety will either try to tell us, "Avoid this scary situation and I'll go away" or "Perform these actions and I'll go away" These approaches never work in the long term.
+As this article on the nature of anxiety explains, anxiety will either try to tell us, "Avoid this scary situation and I'll go away" or, "Perform these actions and I'll go away."
+These approaches never work in the long term.
 It's playing right into the counterproductive behavior your anxiety is encouraging.
-It's like trying to cure a drug addiction by smoking more crack, because it makes you feel better when you do it.
+It's like trying to cure a meth addiction by smoking more meth, because it makes you feel better when you do it.
 The proper way to deal with anxiety isn't nearly as easy or immediately gratifying as giving into the cravings.
 Most people eventually decide it has to be done though.

 As you get more experience with your anxiety you'll be able to handle it better

 Combined with coping strategies, this will give you more of an ability to address your nervous feelings.
-The first few times anxiety appears it has the advantage of catching you off guard.
+The first few times anxiety appears, or hits you at a higher than ever intensity, it has the advantage of catching you off guard.
 With time you're better able to step back and see the process unfold, and matter of factly say things to yourself like, "Oh, I just got reminded of how I need to pay off that debt.
 My heart is starting to beat a bit fast.
 If this keeps up I'll feel pukey and shaky soon.
-I'll use approach X now because I know that usually works."
+I'll use Coping Tool X now because I know that usually works."
+You may learn that when you're anxious about your job you can talk yourself down by looking at the situation logically, but when you're worried about your relationship trying to think rationally doesn't land, and it's better to do something physical to burn the stress off.
 Just being aware of how everything is going to play out can take away some of its power.

 Accept you're going to be anxious some of the time

 Everybody gets anxious sometimes.
 There are just things in life that are going to make us nervous.
-This is especially true if someone is just wired to be a little more high-strung.
+This is especially true if someone is just wired to be more high strung.
 Even someone who's become a black belt in coping with their nerves is occasionally going to have it get the best of them.
 We all have bad days, but that's fine in the long run if they're spread between lots of better ones.

 Realize that anxiety is uncomfortable but harmless

-One reason anxiety is such a problem for some people is that they (understandably) develop the attitude that their anxiety is horrible and intolerable and they must do everything they can to avoid feeling that way.
+One reason anxiety is such a problem for some people is that they understandably develop the attitude that it's horrible and intolerable, and they must do everything they can to avoid feeling that way.
 As soon as it starts to pop up they go into high alert and have an automatic response of wanting to escape and get rid of it.

 They can change their relationship to their anxiety if they start to see that while it's uncomfortable, it won't kill them, and they don't necessarily have to flee whenever it appears.
 Learning to let anxiety be present is important to some other steps to overcoming it.